NICMx/Jool/en/run-eam.md

 user@T:~# /sbin/modprobe -r jool_siit
 {% endhighlight %}

-## Further reading
+## Afterwords

-More complex setups might require you to consider the [MTU notes](mtu.html).
+1. More complex setups might require you to consider the [MTU notes](mtu.html).
+2. The `modprobe` insertion and removal mechanism is fine if all you need is a simple single SIIT, but if you want to enclose it in a network namespace, or need multiple Jool instances in a single machine, check out [`--instance`](usr-flags-instance.html).

-Please note that none of what was done in this tutorial survives reboots!
+3. Please note that none of what was done in this tutorial survives reboots!
 Documentation on persistence will be released in the future.

 The [next tutorial](run-nat64.html) is a [Stateful NAT64](intro-xlat.html#stateful-nat64) run.